 One of the most critical factors is tread depth.
-There are laws that define how deep the tread should be, within the UK for instance it must be at least 2mm, covering the whole width of the tyre.
+There are laws that define how deep the tread should be, within the UK for instance it must be at least 1.6mm, covering the 75% width of the tyre.
 The tread is the part that disperses water from under the surface of the tyre giving grip whilst driving.
 Not having any tread would cause aquaplaning, a bit like a flat board skimming across a narrow stream.

 Radial and Cross Ply